 LifeStar's liquidity requirements are assessed monthly in order to meet the Company's stated liquidity objectives.
-A projection is performed on a monthly basis by the Finance Function to assess whether all obligations due will be met by the expected cash inflows mainly from premiums due.
+A projection is performed each month from the accounts department to assess whether all obligations due will be met by the expected cash inflows mainly from premiums due.